Command Language Program Manager

 •Serve as a technical authority through interpretation of existing regulations, and development of Standing Operating Procedures for subordinate units.
 Serve as the functional expert for operational intelligence‐related and global language training programs for subordinate AC and RC units.

-•Develop innovative DL programs to leverage technology, computer assisted instruction, and comprehensive teacher‐training programs.
+•Develop innovative distance learning programs to leverage technology, computer assisted instruction, and comprehensive teacher‐training programs.
 Tailor programs relating to the Army intelligence environment and integrating global and occupational language skills.
 Provide area studies and language briefings to meet the unit Commander's needs related to mission, time, constraints, and depth of language knowledge required by Soldiers.

 •Ensure utilization of a variety of media and training methods in the classroom, such as teachers, satellite broadcasts, interactive video, computer‐assisted learning, language lab, mentoring programs, and live environment training opportunities.